Irish Bars in New York

 Live entertainment

-In the city that never sleeps, there are some Irish Bars in New York that not only offer beer, food and atmosphere, some offer live entertainment too!
-For a fun night out with the black stuff flowing freely, try one of these…
+In the city that never sleeps, there are some Irish Bars in New York that not only offer beer, food and atmosphere, but some also offer live entertainment too!
+For a fun night out, try one of these…

 Paddy Reilly’s Music Bar